-Current Clinical Trials and Clinical Trial Plans for Sanfilippo Type D Updated April 2021 Phoenix Nest Inc. Enzyme Replacement Therapy Phoenix Nest Inc. has licensed an enzyme replacement therapy (ERT) from Dr. Patricia Dickson, a clinician-researcher from Washington University School of Medicine in St. Louis.
-This therapy is designed to deliver the enzyme that is missing in Sanfilippo Type D, called alpha-N-acetylglucosamine-6-sulfatase, intrathecally (i.e. into the spinal fluid).
-Dr. Patricia Dickson and her collaborators at The Lundquist Institute (formerly LA BioMed) developed the potential treatment, which is said to show promise in a Type D animal model.
-In 2018, the team received a grant from the National Institutes of Health (NIH) to make large quantities of the enzyme and test its safety.
-If results are positive, funding and approval for a clinical trial will be sought.
-Other targets Researchers are working to find drugs that may reduce the progression of Sanfilippo and improve quality of life, these include: - Substrate reduction therapies to reduce the amount of heparin sulphate that is produced by the body so that there is less to build up - Chaperones that help the faulty enzymes fold correctly and do their job of breaking down heparin sulphate - Drugs that increase a process called "autophagy" that clears unnecessary or dysfunctional components from cells, allowing them to function better - Drugs to target certain parts of the immune system that are thought to contribute to the cognitive decline seen in children with Sanfilippo - Treatments targeting the symptoms of the disease such as behavioural problems, sleeping issues or lung function, which aim to improve the quality of life of children with Sanfilippo and their families.
+Current Clinical Trials and Clinical Trial Plans for Sanfilippo Type C Updated April 2021 Gene therapy clinical trials Gene therapy for Sanfilippo type C In November 2018 Phoenix Nest Inc. acquired rights to the Sanfilippo type C gene therapy developed by Dr. Brian Bigger at the University of Manchester.
+This approach involves gene therapy using an AAV vector to deliver a healthy copy of the gene that is faulty in Sanfilippo type C - HGSNAT.
+A clinical trial is currently being planned, but more pre-clinical tests are necessary so it may be a while before the trial starts.
+Other targets Researchers are working to find other drugs that may reduce the progression of Sanfilippo and improve quality of life, these include: - Substrate reduction therapies to reduce the amount of heparin sulphate that is produced by the body so that there is less to build up - Chaperones that help the faulty enzymes fold correctly and do their job of breaking down heparin sulphate - Drugs that increase a process called "autophagy" that clears unnecessary or dysfunctional components from cells, allowing them to function better - Drugs to target certain parts of the immune system that are thought to contribute to the cognitive decline seen in children with Sanfilippo - Treatments targeting the symptoms of the disease such as behavioural problems, sleeping issues or lung function, which aim to improve the quality of life of children with Sanfilippo and their families.
 There are two trials in this category, either started or being planned:

-Anakinra, a drug that suppresses inflammation, is in clinical trial at the Lundquist Institute (formerly LA Biomed) in the USA.
+• Anakinra, a drug that suppresses inflammation, is in clinical trial at the Lundquist Institute (formerly LA Biomed) in the USA.
 It is thought that Anakinra could target the inflammation in the brain which is common across all types of Sanfilippo.
-A phase II/III trial is currently underway, which was developed in collaboration with, and funded by, Cure Sanfilippo Foundation and other community stakeholders.
+A phase II/III trial is currently underway, which was developed in collaboration with, and funded by,

+Cure Sanfilippo Foundation and other community stakeholders.
 It aims to assess whether Anakinra can improve the behavioural and other physical symptoms of Sanfilippo.
 Recruitment and data analysis are still ongoing, but so far the trial has treated 8 patients with either Sanfilippo type A or B. It is showing encouraging signs with most parents reporting improvements in one or more symptoms, such as movement, fatigue, behaviour, pain or parental stress.
 Longer follow-up and more detailed statistical analysis of the data is still required to determine if the treatment is having a significant effect on symptoms.
 This drug is approved for the treatment of rheumatoid arthritis (RA).
 There is a very wide inclusion criteria for this trial - all ages, types and attenuated patients are able to participate (please note that the trial is active but not currently recruiting).
-More information about this trial can be found on its clinicaltrial.gov page.
-A clinical trial of Trehalose, a small sugar, is being planned by Seelos Therapeutics and Team Sanfilippo in the USA and Europe.
+More information about this trial can be found on its clinicaltrials.gov page. • A clinical trial of Trehalose, a small sugar, is being planned by Seelos Therapeutics and Team Sanfilippo in the USA and Europe.
 Trehalose is to be given intravenously (through the vein).
 It is able to enter the central nervous system (the brain and spinal cord), stabilise proteins, and promote autophagy, a process to dispose of aggregated proteins and other cellular waste.
 Clinical trial design currently being negotiated with the FDA and EU.
-For more information, contact the Research Manager at the Sanfilippo Children's Foundation: research@sanfilippo.org.au
+For more information contact the Research Manager at the Sanfilippo Children's Foundation: research@sanfilippo.org.au